Additional Information About Travel to England and Wales

 Airlines have varying weight restrictions on luggage.
 Some airlines may impose additional charges if you choose to check any baggage.
 Please contact your airline or refer to its website for detailed information regarding your airline’s checked baggage policies.
 Bear in mind that your luggage will probably weigh more on your return trip due to souvenir shopping.
 We allow only one suitcase per person.
 One carry-on bag is also permitted, provided that it does not exceed 45 inches (length + width + height).
 There may be times when you will have to handle your own bags, and you’ll find that lightweight luggage provides a distinct advantage.
 Make sure you label your baggage and carry valuables, medication and documents in your carry-on luggage.

 For traditional English fare at a reasonable price, try a pub meal.
 Stilton cheese, steak and kidney pie, and Cumberland sausages are specialties.
-Sip afternoon tea with delicious finger sandwiches and scones at Harrods for the ultimate in English tradition.
-Modern-day London also boasts an array of ethnic restaurants unmatched by almost any other city in the world.
-Popular options for the adventurous palate include Indian, Thai, Chinese, Indonesian, Greek and West African cuisine.
+Sip afternoon tea with delicious finger sandwiches and scones at various locations for the ultimate in English tradition.
+Ask your tour director for recommendations.
+Modern-day London also boasts an array of ethnic restaurants, including Indian, Thai, Chinese, Indonesian, Greek and West African cuisine.
 Traditional Welsh cooking depends on local ingredients, including fresh vegetables from the abundant gardens, seafood from the vibrant fishing culture, and lamb and beef from the many sheep and cattle farms.
 Leeks and cabbage are staples, and along with lamb or bacon, they go into the traditional Welsh one-pot meal, cawl, a broth or soup.
 Fresh fish such as salmon and brown trout are common, as are white crab, lobsters and cockles.
 Some traditional delicacies include Welsh cakes (small pastries), crempogs (pancakes), laverbread (seaweed) and Welsh rarebit (toast with cheese and butter).
 Caerphilly, the bestknown Welsh cheese, is a mild, crumbly white cheese that originated in South Wales.
 And, of course, the Welsh are fond of teatime.
 Traditional bara brith (bread with currants), teisen lap (a shallow moist fruit cake), teisen carawe (caraway seed cake), tease sinamon (cinnamon cake) and teisen mêl (honey cake) are specialties for the tea table.
 Last but not least, there are more than 20 vineyards in Wales and several excellent locally produced beers.

 England and Wales falls on Greenwich Mean Time (GMT), which is eight hours ahead of Pacific Standard Time (PST).
 When it’s noon in California, it’s 8 pm in London.